Does Entity Abstraction Help Generative Transformers Reason?: Experiments

 The dataset also provides the required chain of inference required to arrive at the final answer.
 The number of such 1-hop inference steps is considered the ``depth'' of the example.
 For instance a depth-0 (D0) example simply requires to see if the unknown statement is present in the input list of fact or not; a depth-1 (D1) example requires to apply one inference rule to one fact to arrive at the answer; etc...
 The dataset contains examples of up to depth-5 (D5) inference chains.
 We test for compositional generalisation by training on examples of up to depth 2 reasoning chains (D0, D1, D2) and testing on examples for each depth from D0 to D5.

 We fine-tuned \texttt{T5-small} models on the official training and development set from the depth $<$= 2 data folder and tested it on the test set from the depth $<$= 5 data folder; consisting of 70,076 training examples and 20,030 testing examples.
 We trained one model for each of the 5 different strategies presented in Section~\ref{sec:abstraction-strategies}, in addition to a baseline model fine-tuned without any abstraction knowledge.
 Unlike in all other experiments, for ProofWriter examples, we did not use the generic \texttt{spacy} named entity tagger because it did not support the entity types covered by ProofWriter examples.
-Instead, we used the real abstraction labels provided by the grammar files\footnote{\href{https://github.com/allenai/ruletaker/tree/master/grammars_and_config/grammars}{https://github.com/allenai/ruletaker/tree/master/grammars\_and\_config/grammars}}, and defined the following abstraction tokens: ``\textit{PERSON}'', ``\textit{ATTRIBUTE}'', ``\textit{ANIMAL}'', ``\textit{RELATION}''.
+Instead, we used the real abstraction labels provided by the grammar files\footnote{\href{https://tinyurl.com/proofwritergrammars}{https://tinyurl.com/proofwritergrammars}}, and defined the following abstraction tokens: ``\textit{PERSON}'', ``\textit{ATTRIBUTE}'', ``\textit{ANIMAL}'', ``\textit{RELATION}''.

 Table~\ref{tab:proofwriter_results} shows the prediction accuracy on different slices of the D5 test set for all our models.
 Although trained on an older version of the dataset (``closed-world'' assumption - CWA), we also report the original performance by \citet{clark2020transformersreason}.
 While not directly comparable because of the different version of the dataset, we can still see that our \texttt{T5-small} experiments all extrapolate (D3-D5) better than the original \texttt{RoBERTa-large} model despite having less parameters. \texttt{RoBERTa-large} performs better at depths seen during training (D0-D2), which may be due to the model size being bigger (hence having greater capacity to model questions of previously seen depths), however, without abstraction, the larger model struggles to generalize to unseen reasoning depths, unlike our models.